onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-908291
-   :target: XNF
+   :target: VNF or PNF
    :keyword: MAY
    :introduced: casablanca
    :impacts: dcae, dmaap
    :validation_mode: in_service

-   The XNF **MAY** leverage bulk xNF telemetry transmission mechanism, as depicted in Figure 4, in instances where other transmission methods are not practical or advisable.
+   The VNF or PNF **MAY** leverage bulk VNF or PNF telemetry transmission mechanism, as depicted in Figure 4, in instances where other transmission methods are not practical or advisable.